By: James G. Reule

 I had been studying the books of Daniel and Revelation since 1993 and had come to a very different understanding of what those books contained in comparison to what others had written.
 There are historical views in which the people that hold those views see much of Daniel and Revelation as already having occurred in the past and very little left to take place in the future.
 Then there are the futurists who believe that they do not have to worry about what is described in those books because they will be raptured away from the earth before what is foretold will take place.
 In both cases, there is little concern about what is to happen because both parties do not believe that what is foretold in the books of Daniel and Revelation involves them.
 They are satisfied with their understanding and do not wish to study further into Daniel and Revelation.
 Whereas what I was discovering was that all that is foretold in those two books is going to take place during our lifetime, and we are going to be involved in all of it, and some will have significant roles to fulfill during that time.

 I am not a writer by trade.
 I was a painting contractor for most of my adult life, but when God asks someone to do a work for Him, He will qualify that individual for what He has in mind.
 I am but His humble servant – a tool in His hands.
 When I had gardens – vegetables and flowers, people would always tell me what beautiful gardens I had.
 My rakes, shovels, hoes, etc. never received any praise.
 I do not want any recognition; neither do I deserve any.
 I am just a tool in my Master's hands doing what it is that He has asked me to do.
-I am what I am because this is what God has made me to be after forty-six years of hewing, chiseling, squaring, and polishing by His Spirit.
+I am what I am because this is what God has made me to be after years of hewing, chiseling, squaring, and polishing by His Spirit.
 "So likewise you, when you shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do" (Luke 17:10).

 God has promised to guide us into all truth and show us things to come (John 16:13).
 Man cannot come to an understanding of what is written in the Bible by merely studying on his own, but one must be led and taught by the Spirit of God.
 “Canst thou by searching find out God” (Job 11:7).
 Spiritual things are spiritually discerned (1 Corinthians 2:13-14).
 We are told in 1 Corinthians 1:26-29 those whom God chooses and uses and why.
 “For you see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble are called: but God has chosen the foolish things of the world to confound the wise: and God has chosen the weak things of the world to confound the things which are mighty; and base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: that no flesh should glory in His presence."
-If ever there was a fool, it was me forty-six years ago.
-I am a nobody (“an unprofitable servant”).
+If ever there was a fool, it was me forty-seven years ago.
+I am a no body (“an unprofitable servant”).
 May all the glory and honor and praise go to our God who alone is worthy to receive them.

 There is only one means that can be used to prove that there is a God.
 God tells us in Isaiah 41:22-23 that if the gods which Israel had been worshipping could show the future, then that would prove that they were true gods.
 When He threw out that challenge, God was telling Israel that He was able to do that.
 This is what God had to say: "Let them [the false gods Israel was worshipping] bring them forth, and show us what shall happen: let them show the former things, what they be, that we may consider them, and know the latter end of them; or declare us things to come.
 Show the things that are to come hereafter, that we may know that you are gods: yea, do good, or do evil, that we may be dismayed, and behold it together” (emphasis added).